dotnet/csharplang/proposals/dictionary-expressions.md

 Conclusion: TBD.
 Working group recommendation.
 We will defer to the BCL here.
 They will have to add `[CollectionBuilder]` annotations to light up anyways.
 They can either point these at the existing `CreateRange` methods, or they could point at new methods that take spans.

-Pointing at the existing method would have the positive that it would add to the BCL surface area.
-But it would have the negative of forcing going through interfaces to create an immutable dictionary.
+Pointing at the existing method would force going through interfaces to create an immutable dictionary.
+Pointing at a new method would allow for more efficient, stack-based, initialization, but would increase the BCL surface area.

 Pointing at a new method would allow for more efficient, stack-based, initialization.
 However, it would also increase the BCL surface area.

-BCL might also prefer something like `CreateRange(ReadOnlySpan<TKey> keys, ReadOnlySpan<TValues> values)` such a signature would then allow constant data segments to be pointed at with an dictionary expression like so:
+BCL might also prefer something like `CreateRange(ReadOnlySpan<TKey> keys, ReadOnlySpan<TValues> values)`.
+Such a signature would allow constant data segments to be used with a dictionary expression like so:

 ```c#
 FrozenDictionary<int, int> mapping = [1: 2, 2: 4, 4: 8];